johnpfeiffer

 React Javascript Intro

-install node.js and npm from https://nodejs.org/en
+install node.js (which also includes npm) from https://nodejs.org/en

-check if they are installed: node -v npm -v
+check if they are installed:

 in a directory (probably a code repository)